Thomas Milam Maps and Plats

 New counties were designated when the population of an area was large enough, around 1000 tithables, and when it required more than one day's horseback ride to reach the county courthouse for several Gentlemen.
 One could travel 20 to 25 miles a day on horseback.
 The County Justices would then petition the General Assembly in Williamsburg for division of the county.

 Often counties were simply divided.
-But on the western frontier, the western boundaries were undefined and extended as far West as the Colony of Virginia was believed to extend: to the Pacific Ocean and a route to the East Indies, to the Great Mountains, to the Ohio River Valley, to the Mississippi River.
-On the frontier new counties were added much like states were added to the Union: Ohio, then Indiana, then Illinois, etc. These five maps of the Colony of Virginia from 1691 to 1650 show the progressive addition of new counties.
-County Photo Album (image) - click to enlarge a photo and view album.
+But on the western frontier, the western boundary was undefined and extended as far West as the Colony of Virginia was believed to extend: to the Pacific Ocean and a route to the East Indies, to the Great Mountains, to the Ohio River Valley, to the Mississippi River.
+On the frontier new counties were added much like states were added to the Union: Ohio, then Indiana, then Illinois, etc. These eight maps of the Colony of Virginia from 1691 to 1780 show the progressive addition of new counties.
+County Photo Album (image) - begin by clicking the upper left map to enlarge the image and enter the photo album.